Trade Effluent

 My business needs to discharge trade effluent.
 How do I get your permission?

 You can request permission by completing our trade effluent enquiry form.
-Before you proceed you may need to gather the following information:
+Before you proceed you may need to:

-• Compile any sample data information you may have with analysis for at least biological oxygen demand, chemical oxygen demand, settled chemical oxygen demand, suspended solids, ammonia (measured as NH4-N), total phosphorus (measured as PO4-P), fats oils and greases, pH and a suit of metals.
+• Compile any sample data information you may have with analysis for at least biological oxygen demand, chemical oxygen demand, settled chemical oxygen demand, suspended solids, ammonia (measured as NH4-N), total phosphorus (measured as PO4-P), fats oils and greases, pH and a suite of metals.
 Other analytes may be relevant to your business activity such as anionic detergents, sulphate, methane and cyanide.
+Please include further details as appropriate.

 • How is the flow discharge going to be monitored in terms of metering.

-• Intended volume of discharge in meters cube per day and maximum instant flow.
+• Provide detail on the intended volume of discharge in meters cube per day and maximum instantaneous flow.

 What happens after I submit my enquiry form?

-After processing your enquiry, we will send you a document called a ‘preliminary details form’ for you to complete and email (or post) to us, along with other supporting information.
+After processing your enquiry, we will send you a document called a ‘preliminary details form’ for you to complete and send back to us, along with other supporting information.

 Once we’ve received your preliminary details form, we will assess the acceptability of the discharge to the receiving sewer, pumping stations and wastewater treatment works.

-This is all done on a case-by-case basis and we cannot guarantee that there is capacity for your business’s effluent however we may be able to offer a lower discharge volume and strength.
+Please contact us if you would like to discuss further.
+Our assessments are all carried out on a case-by-case basis and we cannot guarantee that there is capacity for your effluent however we may be able to offer a lower discharge volume and strength.

 What costs are involved when it comes to requesting trade effluent permission and when do I need to pay them?